CRPA / Anti-jam Antenna Testing

 • Compromised navigation or targeting

-• Loss of assets or lives
+• Loss of lives and assets

 There are several approaches to CRPA testing; each will be discussed below.

-Figure 14.
+Figure 11.
 Live-sky testing at White Sands Missile Range in 2017 (Source : US Air Force, afmc.af.mil)

 wavefront impinging on a 4-element CRPA

-Figure 15.
+Figure 12.
 A wavefront impinging on a 4-element CRPA.
 Wavefront simulation requires precise phase alignment of all signals across all CRPA elements.

 Conducted wavefront testing